Still no COVID-19 relief bill as U.S. Congress faces shutdown deadline

 SHUTDOWN PRESSURE

 The prospect of a government shutdown increased pressure to come up with a relief plan.
-A shutdown could force thousands of people out of work and disrupt services at a time of high unemployment and uncertainty about distribution of coronavirus vaccines.
+An extended shutdown would force thousands of people out of work and disrupt services at a time of high unemployment and uncertainty about distribution of coronavirus vaccines.

 The coronavirus legislation is expected to include onetime checks for most Americans of about $600 each, extended unemployment benefits of $300 per week, help for states distributing the vaccine, and assistance for small businesses struggling through the pandemic.

 Members of Congress said they were being spurred to action by an alarming increase in hospitalizations and deaths due to the pandemic.
-The U.S. coronavirus death toll is by far the world’s highest and many Americans - who do not receive government aid that is automatic in many other nations - are at risk of homelessness or inability to feed their families.
+The U.S. coronavirus death toll, now over 311,000, is by far the world’s highest and many Americans - who do not receive government aid that is automatic in many other nations - are at risk of homelessness or inability to feed their families.

-Democratic President-elect Joe Biden has also said he wants COVID-19 relief for Americans passed now, promising to do more after he is sworn in on Jan.
-20.
+Biden has said he wants COVID-19 relief for Americans passed now, promising to do more after he is sworn in.

 Republicans also have a wary eye on the impact inaction might have on a pair of Jan.
 5 runoff elections in Georgia, which will determine whether their party maintains control of the Senate for the next two years or hands it over to Democrats.

-House and Senate leaders are negotiating a $900 billion bill that would be attached to a $1.4 trillion measure to fund federal programs through September 2021.
-They hope to pass both in time to avoid a shutdown.

-Sticking points in the talks include differences over a Federal Reserve emergency lending program, how to handle eviction prevention, food aid for the poor, and reimbursements to local governments for expenses like personal protective equipment for schools.
+Sticking points in the talks include differences over how to handle eviction prevention, food aid for the poor, and reimbursements to local governments for expenses like personal protective equipment for schools.

+Democrats say Republican Senator Pat Toomey is also promoting a plan to rein in the Fed’s emergency lending authority in an effort to make it more difficult for Biden’s incoming administration to handle the COVID-19 crisis.

+Larry Kudlow, director of Trump’s National Economic Council, told reporters at the White House on Friday that the Trump administration was “strongly in support” of Toomey’s plan.

+Brian Deese, Biden’s pick to succeed Kudlow, issued a statement saying the incoming administration was encouraged by the bipartisan effort to provide relief to Americans, but that it should not include Toomey’s provision.

-Additional reporting by Susan Cornwell; Editing by Scott Malone, Jonathan Oatis and Rosalba O’Brien
+Additional reporting by Alex Alper and Susan Cornwell in Washington and Trevor Hunnicut in Wilmington; Editing by Scott Malone, Jonathan Oatis and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.